 3. No Health Benefits Nightmare

 Let’s face it, stepping out of the corporate world without health benefits can feel like walking a trapeze without a safety net.
 It can be easier for a younger, healthy worker to forgo health benefits offered by a company.
 But if you desire to be a startup entrepreneur and you have a family, health benefits remain a top concern.
 Think through your decision, consider using your spouse's health plan or look into health insurance specifically designed for small business owners.

 4. No Family Support

 It’s difficult enough to give up the comforts of the corporate world to start a business, but without the support of your family and friends, the journey can be even more challenging.
 To win the support of your family, take the time to explain the business and build a solid business plan.
 If you can demonstrate how you have taken the time to think it through the process and minimize the risks, they will be more supportive.

-Departing from the cube life takes dedication, guts and a little chutzpa.
+Departing from your job takes dedication, guts, and a little chutzpah.
 Millions of business owners have succeeded, and so can you if you're willing to stop making excuses and do what it takes to get your business off the ground.
 Take the plunge today and join the entrepreneurial revolution.

 Edited by Alyssa Gregory.